 Unlike many authors of books on the topic, I didn’t approach digital photography as a graphic artist.
 I was a “suit”.
 But in my thirties I had revived a teenage interest in photography, while my career had taken me to the printing press manufacturers Heidelberg where I was familiar with Photoshop from about 1990.
 But my working days were spent with spreadsheets and databases, and I needed a change in my spare time, not more time on computers, so I stuck with the darkroom and built up my Photoshop skills very gradually by a “wet and dry” route.
 In 2003 I mentioned it on my blog that I had bought my first digital camera, a Nikon D100, and this led to the opportunity to write my first book on digital B&W. I’ve since written 10 or so books on digital photography, the latest two being published in 2013.

-To finally destroy my photographic credibility, in my murky past I was actually a spreadsheet warrior, in fact a chartered accountant.
-Excel fired my imagination (I won’t explain) and I gravitated towards IT and moved into implementing big accounting systems, especially OLAP cubes or “business intelligence”, integrating business systems and migrating data between databases.
+To destroy any artistic credibility I may have, my murky past does contain many years as a spreadsheet warrior (a chartered accountant, no less).
+But learning how to automate Excel led me to financial IT consulting and implementing big accounting systems, OLAP cubes and “business intelligence”, migrating databases.
 These skills actually lend themselves to managing lots of photos or “digital asset management” and improving clients’ Lightroom productivity and designing web sites.
-And I do know Photoshop pretty well too.
+But I do know Photoshop pretty well.